SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 The ready-to-play applications, presently available in Microtonal Fabric can be found on the [Microtonal Fabric main documentation page](https://sakryukov.github.io/microtonal-fabric).
 One can try out the applications and play music directly in a Web browser.

-The application discussed in the present article is named Multi-EDO and can also be played [here](https://sakryukov.github.io/microtonal-fabric/code/Multi-EDO).
+The application discussed in the present article is named [Multi-EDO Chromatic Lattice and can be played here](https://sakryukov.github.io/microtonal-fabric/code/Multi-EDO).

-Another application discussed in this article is the application for [microtonal system comparison](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison).
+Another application discussed in this article is the application for [Microtonal System Comparison](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison).

 ## Why Microtonal?

 There can be very [many answers](https://en.xen.wiki) to this question.
 Not trying to cover the topic, I'll try to point out four aspects I consider the most fundamental:

-1. Traditional Western [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) faces serious problems.
+1. Traditional Western [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) system [12-EDO](https://en.xen.wiki/w/12edo) faces serious problems.
 Strictly speaking, its harmony does not sound quite harmonically.
 The basic sense of harmony is based on fundamental physical and mathematical principles independent of a particular culture.
 At the same time, [transpositional equivalence](https://en.wikipedia.org/wiki/Transposition_%28music%29#Transpositional_equivalence) is impossible to achieve with strict harmonics -- in my previous article, [I tried to explain it](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.rational-and-irrational-numbers).
 However, hearing the defects require a pretty well-trained ear.
 So, here is the first principle: with microtonal systems, it's possible to play music, which sounds very traditional, but more with improved harmony.
 At the same time, it's possible to play something very different and unusual.

 1. The historical musical instrument tuning and tonal systems can be considered microtonal in the following sense: they cannot be rendered using the modern common practice approach and 12-tonal tonal system, 12-EDO.
 However, they cannot be approximated very well using microtonal systems.
 Those historical systems are usually more refined in terms of musical harmony.
 The problem with these systems is the fixed tonality of a music piece, and the lack of *transpositional equivalence*, so arbitrary [*transposition*](https://en.wikipedia.org/wiki/Transposition_(music)) is impossible.
 The rendering of historical tonal systems can be considered as actual, in particular, for so-called [*historically informed performance*](https://en.wikipedia.org/wiki/Historically_informed_performance).

 1. In non-Western cultures, the microtonal approach is more actual.
 Traditional tuning systems can have more tones than twelve, they can use different principles rather than EDO.
 Microtonal Fabric helps to render any of those systems.
-For example, the application Microtonal Playground ("code/playground") contains the implementation of Indian [sruti](https://en.wikipedia.org/wiki/Shruti_(music)), traditional Chinese, and other systems.
+For example, the application Microtonal Playground (source code: "playground") contains the implementation of Indian [sruti](https://en.wikipedia.org/wiki/Shruti_(music)), traditional Chinese, and other systems.
 Microtonal Playground deserves a separate article.

 1. How about the possibility to create new music?
 At first glance, it may sound impossible.
 I often heard from people, including musicians, that such music is awful and "out of tune".
 Is it, really?
 I think, it depends.
 It can sound totally [xenharmonic](https://en.wikipedia.org/wiki/Xenharmonic_music), but it actually depends on the listener.
 The ability to perceive microtonal music can be limited by too strong bonding with the current cultural environment.
 The musical sense is a complicated combination of fundamental laws of nature and culture — I also [tried to explain it](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.culture-versus-physics), very roughly.
 It simply means that understanding anything which can be called "music" always required involvement in culture and considerable listening experience.
 Microtonal music just needs involvement in a wider cultural context and more experience.

 ## Supported Tone Systems

-The application Multi-EDO supports the following systems:
+The application Multi-EDO Chromatic Lattice supports the following systems:

-- [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) (only [presented](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) on the [chromatic-circle](https://en.wikipedia.org/wiki/Chromatic_circle) keyboard)
+- [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) (only [presented by the Multi-EDO Chromatic Lattice application](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison) on the [chromatic-circle](https://en.wikipedia.org/wiki/Chromatic_circle) keyboard)
 - [Common-practice](https://en.wikipedia.org/wiki/Common_practice_period) [12-TET](https://en.wikipedia.org/wiki/Equal_temperament)
 - [19-TET](https://en.wikipedia.org/wiki/19_equal_temperament)
 - 19-TET (since v.&thinsp;4.0)
 - [31-TET](https://en.wikipedia.org/wiki/31_equal_temperament).

-29-TET is supported by a separate application ("code/29-EDO").
+29-TET is supported by a separate application (source code: "29-EDO").
 This application is more advanced and is currently used for teaching music in the famous international Brainin school of music on a regular basis.
 It deserves a separate article.

-Any arbitrary tonal systems can be created using Microtonal Playground ("code/playground"),
+Any arbitrary tonal systems can be created using Microtonal Playground (source code: "playground"),

 ## Features
 - For three chromatic tone systems, the same keyboard is used; the choice of tone system can be changed dynamically